-- Download the Hyperscale tar file (delphix-hyperscale-masking-17.0.0.tar.gz) from download.delphix.com. - You must create a user that has permission to install Docker and Docker Compose. - Install Docker on VM.
+- Download the Hyperscale tar file (delphix-hyperscale-masking-x.0.0.tar.gz) from download.delphix.com. where x.0.0 should be changed to the version of Hyperscale being installed - You must create a user that has permission to install Docker and Docker Compose. - Install Docker on VM.
 The minimum supported docker version is 20.10.7. - Install Docker Compose on the VM.
 The minimum supported docker-compose version is 1.29.2. - Check if docker and docker-compose are installed by running the following command: - docker-compose -v The above command displays an output similar to the following: docker-compose version 1.29.2, build 5becea4c - docker -v The above command displays an output similar to the following: Docker version 20.10.7, build 3967b7d - [Only Required for Oracle Load Service] Download and install Linux-based Oracle's instant client on the machine where the Hyperscale Compliance Orchestrator will be installed.
-The client should essentially include instantclient-basic (Oracle shared libraries) along with instantclient-tools containing Oracle's SQLLoader client.
+The client should essentially include instantclient-basic (Oracle shared libraries) along with instantclient-tools containing Oracle's SQL\Loader client.
 Both the packages instantclient-basic and instantclient-tools should be unzipped in the same directory.
 A group ownership id of 50 with a permission mode of 550 or a user id of 65436 with a permission mode of 500 must be set recursively on the directory where Oracle's instant client binaries/libraries will be installed.
 This is required by the Hyperscale Compliance Orchestrator to be able to read or execute from the directory. - i Oracle Load doesn't support Object Identifiers(OIDs).